berk1835/broodsize/README.md

 Example figure: pac-hip-brood-n30-real-sig.png </br>
 </br>
 ### Usage notes
-* Make sure you download R </br>
+* Make sure you have downloaded R https://cran.r-project.org/bin/windows/base/ </br>
-* Then download RStudio </br>
+* Then download RStudio Desktop https://www.rstudio.com/products/rstudio/download/ </br>
+* The open the .R file in RStudio, and you can edit variables as neccessary. </br>
-* The easiest way to make a .csv (comma separated variable) file is creating the dataset on Excel, then saving in .csv format
+* The easiest way to make a .csv (comma separated variable) file with you data is by creating the dataset on Excel, then saving in .csv format
 </br>

 ### Contributions